purpleidea/flabbergast/flabbergast-manual.md

 A frame is a map of names to values, including other frames.
 Each frame is immutable upon creation.
 The values in the frame can be expressions (_i.e._, dynamically computed when the frame is created); there are no methods as there are in other object-oriented languages.
 Expressions can reference each other and the Flabbergast interpreter will determine the correct evaluation order.
 Although frames cannot be modified, new frames can be created from existing frames using fricassée (`For`) expressions that allow generation of frames based on the values in existing frames, much like SQL or XQuery statements produce new tables or trees from existing tables or trees, respectively.
 Frames can also be instantiated from templates, which are essentially unevaluated frames (_i.e._, the values of the attributes have not yet been computed).

 Each frame also has an evaluation context.
 In most languages, there are multiple scopes in which variables can be found.
 For instance, in C, the compiler tries to resolve a variable in the current block and proceeds through each containing block, then checks the function parameters, and finally global variables.
-Java is considerably more complicated as it needs to check not only the enclosing blocks and the function parameters, but also the fields of the class, and it has to make a distinction between static and instantiated fields, and inner classes are even more involved as the containing classes have to be checked.
+Java is considerably more complicated as it needs to check not only the enclosing blocks and the method parameters, but also the fields of the class, and it has to make a distinction between static and instantiated fields, and inner classes are even more involved as the containing classes have to be checked.
 Flabbergast's algorithm for resolution is very simple, but can yield very complicated results.

 Flabbergast uses contextual lookup.
 It is easiest to think of resolution as having two dimensions: containment and inheritance.
 When resolving a variable, the language will first look for an attribute of the same name in the current frame; if none exists, it will look in the containing frame (_i.e._, the frame in which the current frame is an attribute) and will continue to examine containers until a matching frame is found.
 If there is no match, resolution will continue in the parents of the template; that is, it will go to the context in which the template was defined and search through the containing frames there.
 If that yields no matches, resolution will proceed back through the template's template's containers and back until there are no more contexts.